We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-For the majority of our readers, just follow our basic cut guidelines as laid out in our cut article.
+For the majority of our readers, just follow our basic cut guidelines as laid out in our article about diamond cut article.
 If you prefer to focus on spectacular cut diamonds, we recommend Brian Gavin’s Signature or Black diamonds.

 Better still, contact us directly and we’ll make the choices for you.
 We have ample experience juggling all the variables in diamond characteristics to ensure you get the best bang for your buck.

 Garry Holloway left a career in geology and in 1976 established Melbourne diamond design award winning jeweler, Precious Metals.
 In 1984 he studied the Fire Scope while undertaking the Gemological Association of Australia’s Diamond Diploma.
 This led to a long and passionate interest in diamond cut.

 Garry developed the Holloway Cut Adviser (HCA) system in 2000, and released a portable Ideal-Scope in 2001.
 Holloway’s HCA patent was granted on 31 July 2007.

 So what is the point of the HCA calculator?
 After all, we already have GIA and AGS cut grades.
 The truth is, those cut grades are bit too expansive.
 Looking online, it seems like roughly 55% of all GIA round diamonds available at the top stores receive an excellent cut grade.
 So while that is technically the highest cut grade, there is obviously a wide range of “excellent” cuts.
 When we select diamonds for our readers, we filter out diamonds whose depth or tables are too large.